pranavponnusamy/IterEOL/README.md

 # GenEOL Evaluation

+Regenerate and Regnerate-fullcontext branches are two experiments that I wrote to extend GenEOL, but they yielded bad results.

 This repository evaluates embeddings on the STS (Semantic Textual Similarity) datasets using GenEOL, a training-free method for sentence embeddings (https://arxiv.org/pdf/2410.14635).